nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 }
 ```

-As you can see we get all our data back only for the author Maria.
+As we can see we get all our data back only for the author Maria.
 If we were to use maria without a capital letter we wouldn't get anything back.
 We can therefore use `$regex` so that it remains with a capital letter.

 We then fetch all the details we want to show on this page.
 In the last example we used the `only()` method to return what we wanted but as we require quite a lot of content we can instead use the `without()` method and pass in what we don't wan't to return which is the body of the post.